AlexJBernard/gamebot-js/README.md

   - Make letters either uppercase or lowercase
   - Trim all whitespace with a single '-'
   - Remove trailing whitespace.
-- Modify to be server agnostic (No GuildID)

 ## Credits
 Project code for index and deploy-commands was extended from the [DiscordJS guide](https://discordjs.guide/slash-commands/response-methods.html#ephemeral-responses)